Most Recent Posts

 InterOp 2024

 InterOp has led to a tremendous improvement in browser interoperability, particularly with newer features.
 So it’s great that they’ve set new goals for 2024.
+Of particular interest, they’re beginning to turn their attention toward WASM:

-Announcing Graphite - Our New Cloud Graph Database Technology
+New Cloud Graph Database

-I am very excited to announce [Graphite][], our serverless graph database technology, which we developed with one of our clients and can now share with you.
+I am very excited to announce Graphite, our serverless graph database technology, which we developed with one of our clients and can now share with you.
 In fact, we’re so excited about this technology, we’re shifting our focus to helping clients leverage it.

-Panda Sky 2.6 - Introducing Self-Assembling Clients For HTTP APIs
+Self-Assembling Clients For HTTP APIs

 Today I’m excited to introduce the Sky client, making it easy to integrate with any Sky API you build.
 I’m also announcing Panda Sky v2.6, featuring a couple new command line features to help with testing.

-Panda Sky 2.5 - Log Tailing for Sky Deployments
+Log Tailing for API Deployments

 Sky 2.5 introduces a new, handy feature: log tailing.
 You can now look at your entire deployment’s log trace from the comfort of your own terminal.